Confederate Railroad Construction Plans

 Montgomery, Ala. to Selma, Ala.

 This 77 mile road would have completed an all-rail route from Vicksburg to Charleston and was of vital importance.
 The road was chartered in 1860 and was surveyed the same year.
 According to the 1862 annual report of the Montgomery & West Point RR, the entire road was placed under contract by January 1, 1862, with grading to be finished by the end of the year and arrangements were being made to secure the same type aid offered by the Government to the construction between Selma and Meridian.
+In July 1862, the Secretary of War was writing about the source of iron for the road.
 A November 1862 ad calls for 100 hands to work on the western 15 miles of the road.
 The route of the road was very difficult because the land on the shortest route was very low and swampy.
 It is very unlikely that any iron was laid on this road during the war.
-The leader of the effort to build this road was C. T. Pollard, who was probably President.
+The leader of the effort to build this road was C. T. Pollard, who was President and Samuel C. Jones was probably Chief Engineer.

 NP, NOTP 1-12-62